zonemaster/zonemaster/docs/specifications/tests/MethodsV2.md

 * "Child Zone" - The name of the child zone.

-This method also inherits the inputs of method [Get-Del-NS-IPs].

 ### Prerequisite

-As specified in method [Get-Del-NS-IPs].
+None.

 ### Test procedure

 1. Using method [Get-Del-NS-IPs], obtain the IP addresses of the name servers ("Name Server IPs").

-2. Create an NS query for apex of the Child Zone with the RD flag unset and send that to the *Name Server IPs*.
+2. If the *Name Server IPs* set is undefined, then output an undefined set and exit these test procedures.

+3. If the *Name Server IPs* set is empty, then output an empty set and exit these test procedures.

+4. Create an empty set of name server names ("Name Server Names").

+5. Create a [DNS Query] with query type NS and query name *Child Zone* ("NS Query").

+6. Send *NS Query* to every IP address in *Name Server IPs*.

+7. Collect all [DNS Responses][DNS Response] and ignore all non-responses.

-3. Collect all the unique NS records in the answer sections of the responses where the AA flag is set and extract the name server names.
+8. Collect all the unique NS records with *Child Zone* as owner name in the answer sections of the responses where the AA flag is set.
+Ignore any other response.

-4. Create a set of name server names ("Name Server Names") as collected from zone.
+9. Extract the name server names from the RDATA of the NS records and add to the *Name Server Names* set.

-5. Output *Name Server Names*.
+10. Output the possibly empty *Name Server Names* set.

 ### Outputs

-* The set of name servers (name server names).
+* The set of zone name servers (name server names):
+  * Non-empty set: The normal case.
+  * Empty set: [Get-Del-NS-IPs] returned an empty set or no name server names were found.
+  * Undefined set: [Get-Del-NS-IPs] returned an undefined set.

 ### Special procedural requirements